EmilianC/Gemcutter-Samples/README.md

 3. You should now be able to build and run each sample!

 # Notes
-* The samples are built with Visual Studio 2017 Community for Windows and are not tested on other compilers, IDEs, or platforms.
+* The samples are built and tested on Windows with the latest version of Visual Studio 2019 Community.
 * The samples require at least OpenGL 3.3.
 * The Jewel3D framework is provided under the MIT License.